SFDO-Tooling/CumulusCI/docs/github_actions.md

----
-title: Run CumulusCI from Github Actions
+# Run CumulusCI from Github Actions
----

 CumulusCI can be used to run continuous integration builds with GitHub Actions.
 In order to follow along, you should already have a repository